-In the split-screen layout, the page’s content is divided into two or more vertical parts.
+The split-screen layout divides the page’s content into two or more vertical parts.
 If you logically divide all those parts, it can give your website a fantastic view.
 The best example of a Split-screen layout is Bose’s website.
-The graphics are divided into five parts on the website, making it unique because most of the websites only use two or three parts in a split-screen layout.
+The graphics are divided into five parts on the website, making it unique because most websites only use two or three parts in a split-screen layout.

 Bose made a very unique view of their website with the Split-screen layout.
 They also used all the page space, and all the relevant content is above the fold.
 They put images in every column, and all the objects of the images are the same.
 The split-screen layout gives users the option to use two or more options to choose from.